Skip to content

 So we humans generate a kind of "light garbage".
 But how bad is the problem really?
 To get a better understanding of this, I would first like to give you some scientific facts and figures about light pollution:

-• Worldwide increase: The intensity of artificial illumination and the extent of the illuminated area have increased by around 2 percent per year worldwide since 2012.₁
+• Worldwide increase: The intensity of artificial lighting and the extent of the illuminated area have increased worldwide by around 2 percent per year since 2012.1

-• Increase in Germany: According to estimates, light pollution in Germany is increasing by about six percent every year.₂
+• Increase in Germany: According to estimates, light pollution in Germany is increasing by around six percent every year.2

-• Intensity: Our cities are in some cases 4,000 times brighter than natural nightlight due to light emissions.₃
+• Intensity: Due to light emissions, some of our cities are 4,000 times brighter than natural night light.3

-• Insect mortality: In one night, an average of 150 insects die from a single streetlight.₃ According to the German Federal Ministry of Economics and Climate Protection, there are around ten million lanterns in Germany on streets, paths and squares.₄
+• Insect mortality: In one night, an average of 150 insects die from a single street lamp.₃ According to the Federal Ministry for Economic Affairs and Climate Protection, there are around ten million street lamps on roads, paths and squares in Germany.4

-• Dissemination: More than 80 percent of the world's population and more than 99 percent of the U.S. and European populations live under light-polluted skies.₅
+• Dissemination: More than 80 percent of the world's population and more than 99 percent of the US and European population live under light-polluted skies.5

 Causes: How does light pollution occur?